Orange-Raisin Irish Soda Bread

 Enjoy with the leftover orange and hot cup of tea!

-2 cups whole wheat pastry flour (plus some extra for kneading).
+- 2 cups whole wheat pastry flour plus extra for kneading

 - Preheat the oven to 375°F.